Dr. Sam Forman—Dr. Joseph Warren and the 1764 Boston Smallpox Epidemic

 Dr. Samuel A. Forman, MD, MBA, MPH, a historian and Harvard University faculty member, is educated in the history of the American Revolution as well as the practice of clinical and preventive medicine.
 Throughout his successful careers as a physician, military officer, and businessman, he has published and lectured on historical topics that inform current issues.

 In 2012, Dr. Forman published the award-winning biography Dr. Joseph Warren: The Boston Tea Party, Bunker Hill, and the Birth of American Liberty (Pelican) and Twenty One Heroes (Pelican).
-His next book, Ill-Fated Frontier: Peril and Possibilities in the Early American West, will be published in 2021.
+His new book is Ill-Fated Frontier: Peril and Possibilities in the Early American West.

 Dr. Forman is a Founding Board Member of The Pursuit of History™ and is a regular presenter at History Camp Boston.